 Ryan McVay/Photodisc/Getty Images

 Do you work in an office?
 If so, you're about one week away from that time of year when the office activities committee starts trying to cajole you into participating in this year's Secret Santa program.
-If you're unfamiliar with the term, basically it means a group of people are each assigned the name of a person they must buy a gift for and then present it to them anonymously.
-Sometimes it's a series of small gifts, culminating in one final, larger gift, with "larger" generally meaning "no more than $10."
+If you're unfamiliar with the term, it basically means a group of people are each assigned the name of a person they must buy a gift for, and then present it to them anonymously.
+Sometimes, it's a series of small gifts, culminating in one final large gift, with "large" generally meaning "costing no more than $10."

 "This used copy of Lilo & Stitch has that chick in accounting's name all over it."

-The problem is, your workplace is filled with a wide range of personalities, a lot of them of the awful variety.
+The problem is that your workplace is filled with a wide range of personalities, a lot of them of the awful variety.
 Inevitably, those personalities start to shine through in the gifts people give.

 "Guess who's giving out designer Post-it notes this year."